Rating: | 8.7 / 10 |

 My needs for a day pack are not excessive and came down to the following:

-The Talon Pro series is relatively new to the market, at least in Australia at the time of this review, and I’m glad I held out for this amazing pack.
-While I am also testing out other day packs, this one is going to be hard to beat and here’s why.
+The Talon Pro series is now entrenched in the Australian market and without a doubt the series will be around for a while given its excellent features.
+While I am aways up for testing out other day packs, this one is going to be hard to beat and here’s why.

 Firstly let’s start with the negatives and there really is only one major negative and a couple of minor ones.
 The main negative is price.
-At AUD$309 RRP this is an expensive day pack; more on that later.
+At AUD$339.39 RRP making this is an expensive day pack; more on that later.
 Secondly the other potential negative is that if you are a hiker that has a 50 inch waist, you may struggle with this pack but in all fairness that’s an issue that most day packs on the market share.
-Another potential negative is there’s no rain cover but this is a feature that can always be added on.
+The other two smaller negative is there’s no rain cover but this is a feature that can always be added on.

-As a smallish day pack, the Talon Pro 20 doesn’t have a full-on Pack Brain you will find on larger multi-day packs but instead has a descent size ‘stash’ pocket in which I typically store my wallet, keys and other valuables.
+As a smallish day pack, the Talon Pro 20 (which is actually 23 litres in capacity) doesn’t have a full-on Pack Brain you will find on larger multi-day packs but instead has a descent size ‘stash’ pocket in which I typically store my wallet, keys and other valuables.

 This pack has an external hydration bladder that sits between the main body of the pack and the suspension system which allows you to more easily direct the drinking nozzle to either side of the pack.
 The other big advantage of this system is that it tends to put a bit of pressure on the bladder which makes drinking that much easier and also allows the water bladder to provide a bit more padding on the back.